 The only limitation is that the watermark you choose will be static and will remain the same for everyone who uses it.
 If you want to change the watermark for each user, or if you want to include the document’s date in the watermark, you’ll have to edit the watermark yourself.

 If you’re using Microsoft Word, you can insert quick watermarks into any document before you export it to a PDF.
-To add a watermark in Word, select the “Design” tab and then click the “Watermark” option.
-Enter the text you want to appear and then specify its font and appearance.
-To use an image, like your company logo, select the “Picture” option and then choose the image.
+To add a watermark to a Word document, select the “Design” tab and then click the “Watermark” option.
+Enter the text you want to appear and then specify its font and appearance and insert a watermark.
+To use an image as a custom watermark, like your company logo, select the “Picture” option and then choose the image.

-To see what the watermark will look like when you print the document or export it to a PDF, select “Print Layout” from the “View” menu.
+To see what the MS Word watermark will look like when you print the document or export it to a PDF, select “Print Layout” from the “View” menu.

 Adding a Watermark in Adobe Acrobat

 If you have Adobe Acrobat, you’ll find the “Watermark” option in the Tools menu.
 Select “Tools” and then click “Edit PDF.”
-To insert a text watermark, select “Text” and then type what you would like to appear.
+To insert a text watermark, select “Text” and then type what you would like to appear and insert the watermark.

 If you want to use an image as a watermark, click the “File” button in the “Watermark” options and then select any image from your computer drive.